pavel-demin/red-pitaya-notes/sdr-transceiver-hpsdr.md

 Software
 -----

-The [projects/sdr_transceiver_hpsdr/gnuradio](https://github.com/pavel-demin/red-pitaya-notes/tree/develop/projects/sdr_transceiver_hpsdr/gnuradio) directory contains [GNU Radio](http://gnuradio.org) blocks and a few flow graph configurations for [GNU Radio Companion](http://gnuradio.org/redmine/projects/gnuradio/wiki/GNURadioCompanion).

-An interface with [HPSDR](http://openhpsdr.org) is currently [being developed](https://github.com/pavel-demin/red-pitaya-notes/tree/develop/projects/sdr_transceiver_hpsdr/hpsdr).
+An interface with [HPSDR](http://openhpsdr.org) is currently being developed.

 Building from source
 -----